andrefaria24/vault-db-secrets-engine-demo/README.md

 ---

-## Quick start (recommended)
+## Demo Setup
 These steps get the demo running locally with minimal friction.
-They assume you will provide secrets at runtime instead of checking them into the repository.

 1. Clone the repository and change into it: